SadikHyseni/Dice-Game.java/README.md

 # Dice-Game.java
 A Dice Game made in java using Apache NetBeans IDE 12.6 edition
+configured as a NetBeans ‘Ant’ build